A guide to day tripping to the capital of the United Arab Emirates while staying in Dubai

-They will arrange your pick-ups from Dubai and transfer you in air-conditioned comfort to Abu Dhabi’s biggest tourist sites (more on these below!)
+They will arrange your pick-ups from Dubai and transfer you in air-conditioned comfort to Abu Dhabi’s most significant tourist sites (more on these below!)

 - Is the tour private and personalised, a small group, or a large group?

-Larger group tours to Abu Dhabi may be more budget-friendly, but will also give you limited flexibility in what you want to see and do in this beautiful city.
+Larger group Abu Dhabi sightseeing tours may be more budget-friendly but will also give you limited flexibility in what you want to see and do in this beautiful city.